 The sooner you get an ELD device installed from one of these ELD providers.
 The sooner you will be able to reap the benefits of having an ELD device, which includes saving your company money in several different ways.

-However, the sooner you start looking at the ELD providers available to work with, the more time you’ll have to weigh your options carefully to choose the one that’s right for you.
+However, the sooner you start looking at the eld software companies available to work with, the more time you’ll have to weigh your options carefully to choose the one that’s right for you.

-Conclusion: Electronic Logbooks Are A Must!
+Conclusion: Electronic Logbooks is a Must!